siduction/sidu-manual/data/en/0501-inet-nm-cli_en.md

 The network manager is now integrated in all graphical user interfaces of siduction and is mostly self-explanatory.
 It replaces the network commands *ifup, ifdown* and *ifconfig* used in the terminal.
 The prejudice that the network manager is not suitable for the command line or even runs unstable belongs to the realm of fairy tales.
 If no graphical user interface is available, or the command line is preferred, there is with **nmcli** a powerful command line client for the daily use of the network manager.

 In the following examples we assume two configured connections.
-A WLAN connection (name: Unicorn_2, interface wtx7ckd90b81bbd, (former; wlan)) and a wired connection (name: Wired connection 1, interface evp0s3f76 (former: eth0)).
+A WLAN connection (name: Unicorn\_2, interface wtx7ckd90b81bbd, (former; wlan)) and a wired connection (name: WiredConnection\_1, interface evp0s3f76 (former: eth0)).
 Please adapt the connection names to your circumstances.

 **Installation of the Network Manager**